amieshikha/pragra-git/src/readme.md

 --> Class and objects, types, parameters, arguments --> Parameters refers to the list of variables in a method declaration.
 --> Arguments are the actual values that are passed in when the method is invoked.
---> Class is a template or a blueprint for creating Objects, and it defines the attributes and behaviours of Objects of a certain type.
+--> (Logical entity)Class is collection of objects, variables and methods --> Class is a template or a blueprint for creating Objects, and it defines the attributes and behaviours of objects of a certain type.
---> Object is an Instance of a Class, representing a real-world entity with its behaviour and state.
+--> (Physical existence) Object is a variable of type class.
+2 types: Primitive, Non-Primitive --> Object is an Instance of a Class, representing a real-world entity with its behaviour and state.
+--> Method is set of block of statements which executes a specific task --> new keyword will allocate memory to objects.
+--> to call the method we need to use object reference

+-) 9th class: 4 April 2024 (Thursday)
+# Recap: (Thursday)
+Git/Github
+Version control System ? tool which helps us to track and manage any changes to our code.

+Version control system
+repository where we keep our code
+Collaborate with diff team members share code and merge code from diff people
+Pull Request
+C drive Google Drive
+Git ----- GitHub ?

+Features of Git
+Distributed System ,
+Manage History
+track changes
+Revert the changes
+merge changes
+Multitasking
+Backups
+Create multiple copies -
+It's not only about the code.
+It's about the files.

+Alternatives to GitHub ?
+Bitbucket , SVN, Gitlab.

+-) 10th class: 6 April 2024 (Saturday)
+# Recap: (Tuesday)
+Class and Object ?
+methods , parameter and arguments
+-- >Constructor is a special kind of method which initialize the object
+--)no return type --)no even void
+-- >types of const
+default
+parameterized const
+this keyword-> helps you to give reference to current class method overloading--> same name but different parameters

+-) 11th class: 9 April 2024 (Tuesday)